atxr/MeoPrevi/README.md

 If you got trouble with the script, check the dependencies section at the end.

 ## List of satellites
-Different lists of satellites can be found in this repo.
+Different lists of satellites can be found in the data directory.
-The one used by default is maj\_sats.py.
+The one used by default is data/maj\_sats.data.
 List of aviable database:
-- maj\_sats.py: most important satellites, accoreded to the [ILRS priority list](https://ilrs.gsfc.nasa.gov/missions/mission_operations/priorities/index.html)
+- data/maj\_sats.data: most important satellites, accoreded to the [ILRS priority list](https://ilrs.gsfc.nasa.gov/missions/mission_operations/priorities/index.html)
-- sats.py: most of the observable satallites from Calern.
+- data/sats.data: most of the observable satallites from Calern.
 Warning, because of the length of this database, the display may be bad.
-- galileo.py: all Galileo GNSS european satellites
+- data/galileo.data: all Galileo GNSS european satellites

 If one wants to change the database, modify at the beginning of previ.py the line
 ```python